 Adding a New Product Data Source for the Product Publisher Widget

-This tutorial will show you how to add a new product data source by implementing the CPDataSource
+This tutorial shows you how to add a new product data source by implementing the CPDataSource

 interface.